 A detailed pumpkin pie spice-flavored white chocolate recipe is further below.

 It happens every time.

 Well, so far only twice — because this one happened with only my second book.
 (See New Cocoa Candy for the first one.)

-Whenever I modify and test Amish recipes for a recipe book, I stumble on wonderful candy that doesn't quite fit the book.
+When I modify and test Amish recipes for a recipe book, I tend to stumble on wonderful candy that doesn't quite fit the book.
 So I publish it here, at the Amish recipes section of this website.

 Not all stumbles are published on this website.
 Most aren't.
 This is the second that turned out too good not to share.

 The working title for the new recipe book is Amish Recipes: Chocolate-Covered Truffle Candy.
+(All of the books are listed on this website's home page.)
 It was while testing the pumpkin pie spice truffle recipe that this recipe fell into my lap.

 It is a virtual certainty that you will love this candy.